Kate Daniels (book series): Plot

+In the prologue set four years after Magic Triumphs, "The King of Fire", the witch oracle of Atlanta has shared a prophecy with Julie: Moloch will kill Kate, her adoptive mother.
+Moloch can only be killed by one who shares his power.
+Julie attacks Moloch, losing an eye but taking one of his, making her the one destined to kill him.

+It is explained in backstory that she was close to death after absorbing Moloch's eye.
+Erra escaped with her into a deep sleep for nine months, which they experienced as four years.
+During this time, Julie underwent a complete physical transformation and was trained as a Princess of Shinar by Erra.
+When she awoke, she renamed herself "Aurelia Ryder".

+In Blood Heir, eight year after leaving Atlanta, Julie returns under the deep cover of her new identity.
+She struggles to maintain her anonymity while attempting to solve a series of murders in the company of old friends; particularly Derek, her former collaborator and crush, who has gone through his own transformation: he is now the Beta of Alaska's Ice Fury and seems to possess divine, healing magic.

+Together, Julie and Derek track down the perpetrator, a sphinx.
+Derek kills the sphinx then turns on Julie, revealing that he had recognized her immediately and confronting her for leaving him in Atlanta without a goodbye.
+They fight, both blinded by their anger at the other.
+Derek eats the heart of the sphinx, which shows him his future, and leaves.

-Development and Publication
+Development and Publication History

 The authors first hinted at Julie's future in 2018 when they shared "The King of Fire" on their blog.

 In an interview with the Houston Chronicle, Ilona shared that the motivation to complete a Julie novel came about in the early days of the COVID-19 pandemic: "When COVID hit, I had to unplug and turn off email a little bit [...]
 The slog of grief and anxiety and death was so heavy.
 But we started getting emails, people whose parents had died or people who were sick and scared, asking if we'd post some little thing."

 In June 2020 they began sharing a serialized work titled "Ryder" on their blog; it was later edited for self-publication and released as Blood Heir on January 12, 2021.
 The novel climbed to #5 on the New York Times Best Seller list and #2 on USA Today's Best-selling Booklist, in spite of its print on demand release strategy.

-A follow-up novel is planned but has not yet been announced.
+A follow-up novel is planned but as of early 2026 has not been announced.